lnunno/lnunno.github.io/objectives.md

 ### Provides the ability to make an impact

+An important objective of mine is to work at a place where the code that I write has an impact in the company as a whole, no matter how large the overarching organization may be.

+I would also like my work to be used by a large amount of people since I strongly believe in writing quality software that has a positive impact on people's lives.

+Making an impact also means leaving a legacy.
+The code that I write should be modular and re-usable enough to be used in other systems and ways that have not previously envisioned.
+This is what separates software engineering from other disciplines, we have an opportunity to build on past work at a rate that has never been seen before.

 ### Has meaningful and interesting work

 A large portion of my life will be spent working and evolving my career.
 One